Award Closeout Procedures, Final Reporting, and Fund Inactivation

 Adjustment Period

-An Adjustment Period is provided after the expiration of an award for the purpose of ensuring all final accounts payable transactions, payroll, recharge center (for example: OLAC) and other final adjusting entries that could not be processed previously, are posted to the General Ledger prior to preparing the Final Financial Report.
+An Adjustment Period is provided after the expiration of an award to ensure all final accounts payable transactions, payroll, recharge center (for example: OLAC) and other final adjusting entries that could not be processed previously, are posted to the General Ledger prior to preparing the Final Financial Report.
+The Adjustment Period begins the day after the award expiration date (which is the last day of the final budget period) and concludes upon the GL close of the 2nd month after the Award's expiration date (when the closeout certification is due)

 Please use the Adjustment Period to record all award expenses - either actual expenses or accruals - in the General Ledger, as only these transactions can be included on the Final Financial Report.